History of Vyborg city

 On June, 26 1941 the Continuation war began.
 Finns came in Vyborg on August, 29 1941.

 On June, 9 1944 Soviet army assumed the big offensive on the Karelian Isthmus.
-On June, 18 evacuation of city began.
+On June, 18 evacuation of town began.
 On June, 20 Vyborg was seized by Soviets again.
 At 16.45 Finns blew the fortress bridge up and left city of Vyborg forever.
 On September, 14 the peace treaty Finland-USSR was signed.

 Impressions

-This is the small ancient European city on an edge of huge Asian empire.
+This is the small ancient European city on an edge of vast Asian empire.
 It takes only 3 hours by the electric train from Saint-Petersburg.
 And I have rambled on humpbacked streets and looked for the traces of previous civilization.

-They was there, that traces - the old bas-relief of lion with a sword, the vague inscription unknown language on ancient wall, or old well-founded masonry, which could not be done under Soviet authority principally.
+They were there, that traces - the old bas-relief of lion with a sword, the vague inscription unknown language on ancient wall, or old well-founded masonry, which could not be done under Soviet authority principally.
 And of course, the Castle - something unique on the territory of former great and awful U.S.S.R.

 There were other European type fortresses in our empire - Narva, Tallinn, Riga.
 But, they all have gone to the west in the "Time of Troubles" (1990-95 or "Perestroikka") and I have not any word of condemnation.

 Vyborg is still here.
-It just comes to be a little more decayed, as it is seen in comparison with shining Saint-Petersburg especially.
-It is sad to watch the dusty and broken streets, crumbling walls of buildings and non civilized bazar on the Market square.
+It just comes to be a little more decayed, as it is seen in comparison with shining Saint-Petersburg, especially.
+It is sad to watch the dusty and broken streets, crumbling walls of buildings and non-civilized bazar on the Market square.

 But I like it anyway because it is my homeland.
 So it goes...

-To the top of the page
+a top of the page

-Home > Vyborg: Main Castle City Battery hill Annencrown Pappilaniemi Tête-de-Pont Plan Where is it Links
+Home > Vyborg: Main Castle City Battery Hill Annencrown Pappilaniemi Tête-de-Pont Plan Where is it Links

-Coastal Artillery
+Coastal Artillery Hemso Fort

 VKontakte FaceBook RSS Telegram

-Russian version
+Russian

-S e a r c h . . .
+S e a r c h All news

 Alex Goss Photography - Фотографии городов и стран, битв и сражений, разного и прочего...